Advanced configuration

 Although not common, there might be instances where you need to change the default settings for Data Catalog system environment variables.
 These configuration modifications allow you to override default system behavior to align with the specific needs.

-CAUTION: Modifying these settings can have system-wide implications, and incorrect changes might negatively impact the functionality of the other platforms.
-It is a best practice to collaborate with the Pentaho Data Catalog partner to ensure that any modifications align with the intended objectives.
+Modifying these settings can have system-wide implications, and incorrect changes might negatively impact the functionality of the other platforms.
+It is a best practice to collaborate with your Pentaho Data Catalog partner to ensure that any modifications align with the intended objectives.

 In a terminal window, navigate to the